TWUOnline/ldrs664/_pages/unit-2-assessment.md

 <h1>References:</h1>
 Gardner, W.L., Avolio, B.J., Luthans, F., May, D.R., & Walumbwa, F. (2005).
 “Can you see the real me?”
 A self-based model of authentic leader and follower development.
 The Leadership Quarterly, (16), pp. 343-372.

-&nbsp;

-Lipmanowicz, H. & McCandless, K. (2013).
+&nbsp;Lipmanowicz, H. & McCandless, K. (2013).
 The surprising power of liberating structures: Simple rules to unleash a culture of innovation.
 Liberating Structures Press.

 This work is licensed under a Creative Commons Attribution-NonCommerical-ShareaLike License.
 This allows others to reproduce, distribute, adapt, and built upon our work non-commerically as long as they credit us and license their creations under identical terms.